 Best sensory-friendly events in Sydney

-Sensory Friendly Sundays offer a new way to uncover the Maritime Museum, perfect for those on the autism spectrum and with other access needs.
+Sensory Friendly Sundays offer a new way to uncover the Maritime Museum for those on the autism spectrum and with other access needs.

 These sessions are designed to provide a comfortable environment for kids and adults with a variety of sensory differences.
 Sensory-Friendly Sunday offers a quieter experience, modified to suit people on the Autism spectrum and with a range of differing abilities.

-The museum supports the Hidden Disabilities Sunflower and visitors are encouraged to wear their sunflower lanyard if they have one, or pick one up for free on arrival to the museum.
+The museum supports the Hidden Disabilities Sunflower, and visitors are encouraged to wear their sunflower lanyard if they have one, or pick one up for free on arrival at the museum.

 Where: Australian National Maritime Museum, 2 Murray St, Darling Harbour